-While these pants are technically a shell, we found that they offer more warmth than a typical shell pant.
-Thanks to their flannel-like interior brushed liner, they have just a touch more insulation than typical for their category.
+While these pants are technically a shell, we found that they offer more warmth than standard shell pants.
+Thanks to their flannel-like interior brushed liner, they have just a touch more insulation than is typical for their category.
 That being said, when temperatures drop low, you will probably want some extra insulation.
 If you are someone who does not like to layer and must have an insulated pair of pants, these might not be for you.

 Fully loaded with features like a small, zippered stash pocket, a removable belt, and pockets with plenty of room for a beacon or phone helped keep the Sentinel AR ranking high in this category.

 When you are heading out for a big day on the slopes, it's those smaller features that come to matter, giving you a place for all of your gear to be kept efficiently.
 While the belt was not our favorite of these features, it is removable and can be replaced.
 However, the pants do not have velcro tabs for size adjustments, so a different belt may have to be used.
-We do like the low-profile of the belt.
+We like the low profile of the belt.
 The pants also come with two snaps on the back which are compatible with Arc'teryx jackets.
-While we did not test this feature as we did not have a 'teryx ski jacket on hand, this is typically a useful feature on deep, glorious, powder days.
-Like most all ski pants these days, the Sentinel has a cuff guard to add durability in the high-wear areas at the bottom of the pant legs.
+While we did not test this feature, this is typically a useful feature on deep, glorious, powder days.
+Like most ski pants these days, the Sentinel has a cuff guard to add durability in the high-wear areas at the bottom of the pant legs.

 While the Sentinel may not be making a fashion statement, it really doesn't need to.
 For a pant that delivers such a punch on the technical side, it is fairly plain when it comes to style, save for the addition of its belt.
 That being said, it comes in four appealing color options and a variety of sizes, ranging from short small to tall large, allowing for women of all sizes to find their style within the pant.
 If you are fine touting the technical features of your gear rather than the showiness, you will be easily pleased by the style of the Sentinel.